-and resolve or redress claims against service providers in ways that are effective, efficient and impartial.

-4.1.7.2 The overseer may seek the adoption of industry codes for consumer protection and encourage payment service providers to set up their own consumer complaint and resolution facilities to complement the industry codes.
+- 4.1.7.1 One of the ways in which consumer protection can be addressed is by empowering consumers by ensuring that they are informed of their rights and obligations and are given an avenue to lodge complaints regarding substandard services and unfair practices.
+Consumers should be provided with the mechanism to dispute and resolve or redress claims against service providers in ways that are effective, efficient and impartial. - 4.1.7.2 The regulator may seek the adoption of industry codes for consumer protection and encourage payment service providers to set up their own consumer complaint and resolution facilities to complement the industry codes.
 This area is currently not covered in the NPS Act.
-However, the Twin Peaks regulatory reforms are expected to introduce market conduct regulation of participants, with specific focus on the conduct of participants in relation to end consumers with a contractual agreement.
-It is envisaged that the FSB will assume responsibility for this conduct regulation as the future Financial Sector Conduct Authority.
+However, the FSR Act has introduced market conduct regulation of payment service providers by the FSCA, with specific focus on the conduct of payment service providers in relation to end consumers.